echo-ex-altiora/data-analytics-power-bi-report910/README.md

 - Delete any obviously unused columns
     - = Table.RemoveColumns(#"Filtered Rows1",{"Source.Name"})

+### Save
+Also save the latest version of your Power BI .pbix file and upload it to the Github repository.

+## Milestone 3 :

+### Task 1 : Date Table

+- Make date table
+    - Date = CALENDAR(DATE(2010,1,1), DATE(2023,12,31))
+    - Mark as Date table

+- add columns to your date table:
+    - Day of Week
+        - Day of Week = FORMAT('Date'[Date],"dddd")
+        - Day Of Week Number = WEEKDAY('Date'[Date], 2)
+    - Month Number (i.e. Jan = 1, Dec = 12 etc.)
+        - Month Number = MONTH('Date'[Date])
+    - Month Name
+        - Month Name = FORMAT('Date'[Date],"mmmm")
+    - Quarter
+        - Quarter = QUARTER('Date'[Date])
+    - Year
+        - Year = YEAR('Date'[Date])

+    - Start of Year
+        - Start Of Year = STARTOFYEAR('Date'[Date])
+    - Start of Quarter
+        - Start Of Quarter = STARTOFQUARTER('Date'[Date])
+    - Start of Month
+        - Start Of Month = STARTOFMONTH('Date'[Date])
+    - Start of Week
+        - Start Of Week = 'Date'[Date] - WEEKDAY('Date'[Date],2) + 1

+    - Week Number
+        - Week Number = WEEKNUM('Date'[Date])

+### Task 2 : Star Schema

+Create relationships between the tables to form a star schema

+- Products[Product Code] to Orders[Product Code]
+- Stores[Store code] to Orders[Store Code]
+- Customers[User UUID] to Orders[User ID]
+- Date[date] to Orders[Order Date]
+- Date[date] to Orders[Shipping Date]

+All relationships are one-to-many with a single filter direction flowing from the dimension table side to the fact table side

+There are two reltionships between Orders and Date tables but Date[date] to Orders[Order Date] is the active relationship.

+### Task 3 : Measures Table

+Creating a measures table keeps the data model organized and easy to navigate.
+From the Model view, select Enter Data from the Home tab of the ribbon; name the new blank table Measures Table and then click Load

+### Task 4 : Key Measures

+1. Create a measure called Total Orders that counts the number of orders in the Orders table
+    - Total Orders = COUNT(Orders[Order Date])

+2. Create a measure called Total Revenue that multiplies the Orders[Product Quantity] column by the Products[Sale Price] column for each row, and then sums the result
+    - Total Revenue = SUMX(Orders, Orders[Product Quantity] * RELATED(Products[Sale Price]))

+3. Create a measure called Total Profit which performs the following calculation:
+    - For each row, subtract the Products[Cost Price] from the Products[Sale Price], and then multiply the result by the Orders[Product Quantity]
+    - Sums the result for all rows
+        - Total Profit = SUMX(Orders, (RELATED(Products[Sale Price]) - RELATED(Products[Cost Price])) * Orders[Product Quantity])

+4. Create a measure called Total Customers that counts the number of unique customers in the Orders table.
+This measure needs to change as the Orders table is filtered, so do not just count the rows of the Customers table!
+    - Total Customers = DISTINCTCOUNT(Orders[User ID])

+5. Create a measure called Total Quantity that counts the number of items sold in the Orders table
+    - Total Quantity = SUM(Orders[Product Quantity])

+6.Create a measure called Profit YTD that calculates the total profit for the current year
+    - Profit YTD = TOTALYTD([Total Profit], 'Date'[Date])

+7. Create a measure called Revenue YTD that calculates the total revenue for the current year
+    - Revenue YTD = TOTALYTD([Total Revenue], 'Date'[Date])

+### Task 5 : Date and Geography Hierarchies

+#### Date Hierarchies

+Date Hierarchy has the following levels
+    - Start of Year
+    - Start of Quarter
+    - Start of Month
+    - Start of Week
+    - Date

+#### Calculated column : Country

+Create a new calculated column in the Stores table called Country that creates a full country name for each row, based on the Stores[Country Code] column.
+    - Country = SWITCH([Country Code], "GB", "United Kingdom", "US", "United States", "DE", "Germany")

+#### Calculated column : Geography

+Create a new calculated column in the Stores table called Geography that creates a full geography name for each row, based on the Stores[Country Region], and Stores[Country] columns, separated by a comma and a space.
+    - Geography = Stores[Country Region] & ", " & Stores[Country]

+#### Geography : Data Types

+Change Data Categories in column tools for the Stores Table as below:
+    - Region : Continent
+    - Country : Country
+    - Country Region : State or Province

+#### Geography Hierarchies

+Geography hierarchy has the following levels
+    - World Region
+    - Country
+    - Country Region

+### Save

 Also save the latest version of your Power BI .pbix file and upload it to the Github repository.